Generating lexicographic permutations with parity

 May 13, 2023

-Following algorithm generates the next permutation that comes lexicographically after a given permutation.
+The following algorithm generates the next permutation that comes lexicographically after a given permutation.
 Note that it updates the given permutation in-place.

 1. Find the largest index k such that a[k] < a[k + 1].
 If no such index exists, the permutation is the last permutation.